giuseppe99barchetta/SuggestArr/README.md

 docker-compose up --build
 ```

+## Web Interface

+The web interface will be available at: [http://localhost:5000](http://localhost:5000).
+This interface allows you to manage the automation process more efficiently and specify custom cron schedules.

+Make sure your environment is set up correctly and that the application is running to access the web interface.

 ## Running Without Docker
 You can also run the project locally by installing the dependencies and setting the environment variables.